-Are you ready to make some paletas?
+Are you ready to make paletas?

-I can hear you wondering out loud, what are paletas?
+I hear you ask, what are paletas?

-Hold your horses.
+Grab your horses.

 1/2 cup water